chingminhou/electron-remote-desktop-web-client/README.md

 - Shortcuts from other extensions cannot be passthrough.
 For example, Immersive Translate (沉浸式翻譯) uses Alt+A and Alt+S, which cannot be sent to the remote server.<br>
 You may install the Tampermonkey userscript in another Chromium-based browser to avoid shortcut conflicts with Immersive Translate.

-- Ctrl+Shift+F and Ctrl+Shift+V cannot be passthrough in Microsoft Edge, but work correctly in Chrome.
+- Ctrl+Shift+F, Ctrl_Shift+V and Ctrl+Shift+X cannot be passthrough in Microsoft Edge, but work correctly in Chrome.

 - The Electron app checks port 443 by default; modify this setting as needed for your application.